constantable/RabbitMqBundle/README.md

 ## Version 2 ##
 Due to the breaking changes happened caused by Symfony >=4.4, a new tag was released, making the bundle compatible with Symfony >=4.4.
-Also it eliminates a lot notices caused by symfony event dispatcher in Symfony 4.3.
+Also it eliminates a lot of notices caused by symfony event dispatcher in Symfony 4.3.

 ## Installation ##